 • Preheat a two zone medium-high heat fire (around 350F).

-• Add a cast iron skillet over the high heat side of the side.
+• Add a cast iron skillet over the high heat side of the grill.
 Add your minced garlic to brown for 2 minutes, then deglaze with Pendleton Rye Whisky and let simmer for 2 minutes.

 • Next, add the rest of the ingredients for the Whisky Glaze and let simmer over the flames until thickened (about 4-5 minutes).
 Make sure to stir it often, and pull the skillet off the flames if you see it start to bubble too high.
 Let it cool, then add it back to the flames and keep stirring.
-Once the glaze has thickened, pull it off and let cool for 5 minutes.

 • Add all your sliced oranges to the cool side of the grill to create a “plank” for your salmon to lay on.